0x00nullSec/Writeups/SiXeS/SiXeS.md

   ~~~
   This library needs to be downloaded and referenced to determine the correct offset for the target system

 And last but not least: in contrast to the CTF challenge which John is facing, our binary is not reachable remotly via a specific port.
-Theoretically we could also adapt our python script to run locally on the binary.
-Python3 is installed on SiXeS, but pwntools are missing.
-Since we don't have admin privileges yet, we can't easily install them there.
+Theoretically we could also adapt our python script to run locally on the binary on SiXeS VM.
+Python3 is installed on there, but pwntools are missing.
+Since we don't have admin privileges yet, we can't easily install them.
 So we have to come up with an idea to make it available remotely.

-This can be done with `ncat`, but we also have to upload it together with a required library via meterpreter.
+This can be done with `ncat`, but we also have to upload it, together with a required library, via meterpreter.

-Since we still are a low privileged user, the about only destination we can write to is /tmp/.
+Since we still are a low privileged user, probably the only destination we can write to is /tmp/.
 But that's sufficient.

-If we check ncat with ldd, we notice that library `liblua5.3.so.0` is missing
+If we check ncat with ldd after upload, we notice that library `liblua5.3.so.0` is missing
 ~~~
 www-data@sixes:/tmp$ ldd ncat
 ldd ncat